ecmwf/earthkit-data/docs/source/concepts/misc/mergers.rst

     .. note::

         ``merger=False`` is only available from version 1.3 onwards.

+Any other value for the ``merger`` keyword argument specifies a custom merger, provided as a string, tuple, or callable, as described in the sections below.
+As with automatic merging, unrecognised items are dropped as the ``MultiSource`` is created, but no immediate merge attempt is made: the result is always a ``MultiData`` object, and the specified ``merger`` is applied lazily once one of the conversion methods is called.

+The following sections describe the different ways to specify a custom merger.

 A **string**
     Names one of the built-in mergers, optionally with ``key=value`` arguments in parentheses: